 Leveraged and General Financing

-- Resolution Life in the financing aspects of its AUS$3.3 billion acquisition of AMP Life in Australia and New Zealand.
+- Resolution Life in the financing aspects of its revised AUS$3.0 billion acquisition of AMP Life.

 - Clayton, Dubilier & Rice in the financing aspects of various acquisitions as well as refinancings, repricings, recapitalisations and bids, including BUT (in a partnership transaction with WM Holding, a company related to the XXXLutz Group), SPIE, Motor Fuel Group, Mauser Group, B&M Retail, Exova and BCA.